Mauritania Tour – March 20th to 27th 2022

 It used to be a nightmare when I first went.
-Now it’s available n the airport for $55.
+Now it’s available in the airport for 55 euro or $60USD.
 Yaaaay!

-The trip is less than 100 days away.
-The 10% deposit is non-refundable, and full payment is required 60 days before the trip starts (so at the end of August).
+The trip is just 2 months away.
+That’s the nature of travel during COVID.
+The 10% deposit is non-refundable, and full payment is required 30 days before the trip starts (so mid-February).